zwwwenwei/dream-big/README.md

 12. Open a terminal window and navigate to the root folder of the DreamBig project, enter and run the following line `docker compose up`, this will create a docker container that simulates the backend of the project, you can now also start this container by going directly to the Docker GUI program and run the dream-big container in the **Containers/Applications** tab on the left.

-## **Extra Installation Instruction fro Windows**
+## **Extra Installation Instruction for Windows**

-If you wish to download Node.js, WSL, Docker or Git seperately, please follow the instruction below.
+If you wish to download Node.js, WSL, Docker or Git separately, please follow the instruction below.

 ## Git Installation Instruction